tests-always-included/wick/bin/README.md

 `WICK_FORMULA_COMMANDS`
 -----------------------

 Public: Commands to execute in order to make the formula execute.
 This will only add an entry if there is a "run" script.
+The command may have arguments appended so try to avoid logging these.

 `wickFormula()`